TaylorHassall/MS-MSDT-0-day-Office-RCE-Follina/README.md

 # MS-MSDT-0-day-Office-RCE-Follina
 Pre-Created document xml files for creating the Documents required for PoC MSDT Follina

+Big Thanks to https://gist.github.com/tothi from whom I got the information from.

 **Using pre-created xml file process**
 DOCX Creation
 0. Open Document.xml.rels and replace "Target="XXXXXXXXXXXXXXXXXXXXX.html!" with your hosted remote doc.